Abulele75/Abulele.github.io/README.md

 The task was to deploy the portfolio using GitHub pages so that my portfolio could be accessed online.

 ### Action
 I created a repository, on the repository I went to settings and clicked on pages.
-I selected to deploy from the branch, main branch/root and then I saved it and the link to the live website was produced.
+I selected to deploy from the branch, main branch/root folder and then saved the settings.
+The link to the live website of my portfolio was produced.

 ### Result
-My portfolio was successfully deployed and in now accessible as a live website.
+My portfolio was successfully deployed and is now accessible as a live website.